Last updated 26 October 2020

 To subscribe to our newsletters for non-members, we will only ask you for your email address.
-We may ask for additional information if we invite you to show support for one of our campaigns – for instance, signing a petition – but if we do that, we will tell you at the point of sign-up how we will use your information.
+We may ask for additional information if we invite you to show support for one of our campaigns – for instance, signing a petition – or to complete a survey, but if we do that, we will tell you at the point of sign-up how we will use your information.

 If we provide advice to you as a non-member, we will retain a record of your original query and of the advice that we gave you.

 Prize entries and grant applications